ElderBass/README-Generator/README.md

 ## Questions

-See more projects by this creator on GitHub:  https://github.com/ElderBass
+See more projects by Seth Zygarlicke on GitHub:  https://github.com/ElderBass

 For any questions, please email the creator at: